mfsjr/manifold-dx/README.md

   allowing for 'time-travel'.
 - Configurable mutation checking for development and testing (prevent accidental mutations outside of actions)
-- Simplified middleware - developer-provided functions can be invoked before or after actions are performed.
+- Simplified middleware - developer-provided functions can be invoked before or after
-- State can always be represented by a flat mapping using property keys, regardless of how deeply nested.
+- ActionLoggingObject interface and actionLogging implementation to be used by middleware actions are performed.
 - Type-safe generic api's mean developers never code any action types, actions, action creators, reducers, etc.
 - Render props
 - React Router (v4) integration via RedirectDx [https://github.com/mfsjr/manifold-dx-redirect-dx]